bakks/butterfish/README.md

 <img src="https://github.com/bakks/butterfish/raw/main/vhs/gif/gencmd.gif" alt="Butterfish" width="500px" height="250px" />

 ### `exec` - Run a command and suggest a fix if it fails

+Use `-r` to control the reasoning effort for the fix-suggestion request.
+It defaults to `medium`.

 ```
 butterfish exec 'find -nam foobar'